-The average high temperature in May in Fuerteventura is around 24°C, while in the evening you can expect temperatures of around 18°C. While it's not yet hot hot summer, temperatures are pretty constant and you can only expect them to rise as the month progresses towards June.
+The average high temperature in May in Fuerteventura is around 24°C, while in the evening you can expect temperatures of around 18°C. While it's not yet hot like in summer, temperatures are pretty constant and you can only expect them to rise as the month progresses towards June.

 Record low & record high temperatures

-The highest temperature ever recorded in Fuerteventura in May (at the Airport station) was of 36.8°C and the lowest was of 11.6°C.
+The highest temperature ever recorded in Fuerteventura in May (at the Airport station) was 36.8°C and the lowest was 11.6°C.

-After the winter months that do see some rain and the first two months of Spring when chances of precipitation start to decrease, May is the first month of the year with virtually no rain in Fuerteventura.
-The average rainfall in May is of 1mm and usually you won't see more than one wet day during this month.
+After the winter months that do see some rain and the first two months of Spring (March, April) when chances of precipitation start to decrease, May is the first month of the year with virtually no rain in Fuerteventura.
+The average rainfall in May is 1mm and usually, you won't see more than a few wet hours during this month.

 Fuerteventura gets an average of 9 hours of sunshine per day in May, so the days have increased considerably, being very close in duration to the summer months, when the island gets an average of 30 minutes more of sunshine per day.